AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Once you find jobs that seem like a good personal fit, and have the JCM, it might be worth trying to do an unpaid internship, volunteering, or participation in workshops just to try to get as close as you can to the day to day tasks of the job and assess how you feel doing it.

 Hopefully the above gets you 90% of the way there.
 If not, the ~.20-.30 correlations may be worth cross checking, and make sure that:
-* you're not overqualified for the job
+* You're not overqualified for the job
-* that it preferably requires specialized education
+* That it preferably requires specialized education
 * It doesn't require fast working speed (like hospitality)
 * The job isn't low status
 * That you preferably get to interact with others inside the organisation as a part of your job / Interdependnece (weigh this more highly than the previous)